Previously – The Matsuyama Bloom – Part 1

 First, it is one of the oldest hot springs in Japan with over 3000-year history.
 The hot spring has a record in literature back to the 600 A.D.; and it’s been the most visited, historic and popular hot spring area in Japan.

 Second, it has a deep connection with the one of the most influential Japanese writer, Natsume Sōseki (who in fact was printed on the 1000 yen-dollar notes).
-Born in Matsuyama, the Dōgo Onsen bathhouse was the Natsume’s favourite retreat, and his famous autobiography – “Botchan” took place in Matsuyama, which explains why the figure of the characters in this book are displayed everywhere in the area.
+Born in Matsuyama, the Dōgo Onsen bathhouse was the Natsume’s favorite retreat, and his famous autobiography – “Botchan” took place in Matsuyama, which explains why the figure of the characters in this book are displayed everywhere in the area.

-Lastly, the Dōgo Onsen served as the backdrop of Natsume’s novel stories; the public bathhouse – also served as an inspiration of Miyazaki’s animated film “Spirited Away”.
+Lastly, the Dōgo Onsen served as the backdrop of Natsume’s novel stories; the public bathhouse – also served as an inspiration for Miyazaki’s animated film “Spirited Away”.
 The entire hot spring area was the blueprint of the blockbuster, and the bathhouse is definitely the icon of a traditional, hot spring experience.

 The Dōgo Onsen is situated with close proximity to the Matsuyama city area and its conveniently connected by tram.
 We found a very nice hot spring hotel in the district – Chaharu.
 It has a very nice hot spring on the top floor, which connects to the roof-top outdoor hot spring area.
 The hotel is basically the tallest building in the area, and I did enjoy very much the peace and quiet soaking in the hot spring, looking over the city lights and feeling the crispy spring Japanese breeze.